Integration with Angular

 Set containers and initialize the Kanban with Toolbar

-To show Kanban with a Toolbar, set up containers for both and initialize the components using their constructors:
+To get Kanban and the Toolbar on your page, set up containers and initialize these components using their constructors:

 import { Kanban, Toolbar } from '@dhx/trial-kanban';